temtechie/NkowaokwuWikidataLacunaProject/README.md

 or
 -Copy the path of Python folder.
 -Paste path of Python in variable value.
 Click on Ok button: Click on Ok button:

+Now install its dependencies, again substituting the path accordingly:

 pip install -r /path/to/tfsl/requirements.txt